FNNDSC/dmd2b_web/README.md

 # Development environment
 ## To run "services" program
-Go to /dmd2b_web/polls/ :

-WARNING : Edit the following lines in services.py to point to "dicom" and "output" directories
+Edit the following lines in services.py to point to "dicom" and "output" directories
 ```
 os.chdir(/the/path/to/dicom/)